NurRobin/RobCorp/Master/Project War Casket/The Walking Casket Incident.md

 In the year 1895 the first report of a "walking" casket was reported.
-Whilst one report of this kind wouldn't be reason to worry but over the next two years similar reports appeared from all over german terr
+Whilst one report of this kind wouldn't be reason to worry but over the next two years similar reports appeared from all over German terr